What Is Continuing Education?

 Working on special projects at work to learn a skill

 Continuing education typically refers to more formal opportunities for professional development.
-Sometimes, these courses or programs must have approval from an accrediting agency or professional organization to qualify as continuing education for a specific industry.
+Sometimes, these courses or programs must be approved by an accrediting agency or professional organization to qualify as continuing education for a specific industry.
 For example, the American Society of Mechanical Engineers accepts continuing education credit units only from those approved by the International Accreditors for Continuing Education and Training [2].

 Types of continuing education

-Types of continuing education include online courses employees can complete at their own pace, classes offered by professional organizations, and degree programs at a college or university.
+Types of continuing education include online courses employees can complete at their own pace, classes offered by professional organizations, and degree programs at a college or university, to name a few.
 They may be available in person (at a conference, a local chapter of a professional organization, or on a school campus) or online.

 Degree programs

-Degree programs for continuing education include associate, bachelor's, and graduate degrees.
+Degree programs for continuing education include associate, bachelor's, master's, and doctoral degrees.
 Even if your employees have already earned a degree, they may consider pursuing a second degree as part of their continuing education.
-For example, Florida legally requires licensed practical nurses to earn continuing education units to renew their licenses.
-Instead of taking a course from a commercial CE provider, LPNs can take college classes that may count for license renewal and a degree that they need if they want to become a registered nurse.
+For example, Florida legally requires licensed practical nurses (LPNs) to earn continuing education units to renew their licenses.
+Along with taking courses from a commercial CE provider, an LPN aspiring to become a registered nurse (RN) can also take college classes that may count for license renewal and the required bachelor's degree.

 Extension courses